Year-by-Year Calendar of Activity

 - Attend Health Professions meeting during Orientation.

 - Meet with your academic advisor to discuss a tentative four-year academic plan.
 This is especially important if you are considering study abroad.

 - Get to know your professors—and let them know you.
-On-going conferences with your professors can assist you in refining your study habits and improving your academic record.
+On-going meetings with your professors can assist you in refining your study habits and improving your academic record.
 Be open and make these people your allies in reaching your goals!

 - Make use of Hamilton's academic resources: the Writing Center, Quantitative & Symbolic Reasoning (QSR) Center, departmental tutoring services, class review sessions.

 - Participate in service-related extra-curricular activities (HAVOC volunteer activities, COOP, tutoring, etc.)